“Behavior” – What feeling does that word bring up?

-As a result, I knew I had to do something, especially because a stern look and “DON'T TOUCH ANYONE!” wasn't exactly effective long-term.
+As a result, I knew I had to do something, especially because a stern look and “DON'T TOUCH ANYONE!” wasn't exactly an effective long-term strategy.

-Another solution was to have students carry something in their hands.
-Busy hands are simply incompatible to the behavior I wanted to eliminate.
+Another solution was to have students carry something in their hands – busy hands are simply incompatible to the behavior I wanted to eliminate.

-Think of replacement behaviors as a “bridge” between the behavior we want to eliminate and the behavior we want our students to exhibit.
+In summary, think of replacement behaviors as a “bridge” between the behavior we want to eliminate and the behavior we want our students to exhibit.

 How can I use replacement behaviors in the classroom?